How Professional Lighting Reveals Paintings, Protects Value, and Drives Sales?

 • Ongoing support

-At Banno Lighting, our role is to guide galleries so painting lighting becomes a strength rather than a constant challenge.
+At Banno Lighting, our role is to guide galleries on how to properly light large paintings so painting lighting becomes a strength rather than a constant challenge.

 Gallery lighting as a signal of credibility